Corporate Trade explained in one page

 Step One: Define the transaction

-In the first step, the corporate trading firm and customer define a problem that the customer needs to solve, or an opportunity that the customer wants to seize.
+In the first step, the trading firm and customer define a problem that the customer needs to solve, or an opportunity that the customer wants to seize.

 - Solving problems: In many corporate trades, the trading firm invests in an unwanted asset or obligation, paying a price that is well above marketplace expectations so that the customer can minimize or eliminate losses.